denis-sokolov/portent/README.md

 Anywhere in the tree files and directories prefixed with an `_` are ignored.

 The development server will add a `<base>` tag, thus it is recommended to refer to files and URLs relative to the root of the project, without using a leading slash.
-For example, to link from `projects/foo.html` to `about.html`, use a string `about`, not `../about`.
+For example, to link from `projects/foo` to `about`, use a string `about`, not `../about`.

 ### Page structure
 `pages` directory contains actual routes for pages in the website.
 Every `html` file inside is a single URL route.